A brand new school opens freshly painted doors to welcome its first students to their first classes.

-She turns to the third kid, the preppy looking one, and remarks: "You appear to be reading the same book as well.
+She turns to the third kid, the preppy looking one, and remarks: "You appear to be reading the same book.
 What do you think of it?"

 "Well, not exactly the same book, because we each have our own copy.
 But yes it appears to be the same book that Nihlo and Faithie are reading.
 Its proper title is Silas Marner: the weaver of Ravelhoe, and the author's name was Mary Ann Evans, but she published under the name George Eliot."

 The teacher is impressed.
 The other two boys fire poison darts from their eyes at this smart-arse.

 "And your name?"